rfay/ddev/docs/content/index.md

 # Get Started with DDEV

-[DDEV](https://github.com/drud/ddev) is an open source tool for launching local PHP development environments in minutes.
+[DDEV](https://github.com/ddev/ddev) is an open source tool for launching local web development environments in minutes.
+It supports PHP, Node.js, and Python (experimental).

 These environments can be extended, version controlled, and shared, so you can take advantage of a Docker workflow without Docker experience or bespoke configuration.
-Projects can be changed, powered down, or removed just as easily as they’re started.
+Projects can be changed, powered down, or removed as easily as they’re started.

 ## System Requirements

 === "macOS"

     ### macOS

     Runs natively on ARM64 (Apple Silicon) and AMD64 machines.

+    * macOS Big Sur (11) or higher, [mostly](./users/usage/faq.md#can-i-run-ddev-on-an-older-mac)
     * RAM: 8GB
     * Storage: 256GB
     * [Colima](https://github.com/abiosoft/colima) or [Docker Desktop](https://www.docker.com/products/docker-desktop/)
-    * Docker Desktop requires macOS Catalina (10.15) or higher; Colima runs on older systems

 === "Windows WSL2"

     ### Windows WSL2

     * RAM: 8GB